danis-b/Wannier_Coulomb/README.md

 # Usage
 Run python Wannier_Coulomb.py or Wannier_Coulomb.x in the same directory with W1.xsf and W2.xsf files from [wannier90](https://wannier.org).
-Set r_center and r_cut to reduce the size for Monte Carlo sampling, but keeping the norms of Wannier functions close to 1.
+Play with mc_steps parameter to reach the required accuracy.
+Optionally set r_center and r_cut to reduce the size for Monte Carlo sampling, but keeping the norms of Wannier functions close to 1.